-In a time of global pandemic, where all church buildings in the UK have been closed, we’ve had to find a new way to do church.
+In a time of global pandemic, where all church buildings in the UK have been closed during lockdown, we’ve all had to find a new way to do church.
 Whether via Zoom, through Facebook or YouTube, live streamed, pre-recorded or podcast, we’ve been piecing it and sometimes cobbling it together to do things …digitally.

-Over recent months at DM we’ve seen a big increase in churches asking ‘How do we live stream our services?’.
+Over recent months at DM Music, you won’t be surprised to hear, we’ve seen a big increase in churches asking ‘How do we live stream our services?’.
 In fact we produced a DM Quick Expert Guide to answer this question back in April.

 Asking ‘how?’, as it turns out, is not the only question you’ll need to consider, and it may not be the best place to start…